 How to mine Beam?

-Before we will give you the instruction to connect on our pool, it is important to share with us basic knowledge about mining Beam.
+Before we will give you the instruction to connect to our pool, it is important to share with us basic knowledge about mining Beam.

 Cruxpool and Beam

 Cruxpool provides a Beam mining pool.
-We use a 1% PPS+ (PayPerShare+) scheme, and transactions run every 3 hours.
+We use a 1% PPS scheme, and transactions run every 3 hours.
 The minimum threshold is 1 Beam but by default, your threshold is set to 10 Beam.

-In order to connect your workers on our Beam mining pool, you have to put your address on your Beam mining software.
+In order to connect your workers to our mining pool, you have to put your address on your mining software.

 There are several mining softwares for Beam mining.
 Here is a list of softwares that you can use for mining this cryptocurrency.